praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ```

 We can write a React component without using JSX.
-anything you can do with JSX can also be done with just JavaScript.
+anything you can do with JSX can also be done with JavaScript also.

 ##### Babel
 * Babel Javascript code compiler.
 * Babel converts JSX into regular JavaScript.

 ##### React Fragment
 The __Fragment__ is an alternate way to return a single JSX element.
-It groups a list of children without adding extra nodes to the DOM.
+It groups a list of children without adding extra node to the DOM.

 ```javascript
 const Welcome = () => (